kanerv/TuukkaSaanaKanerva/final_project/README.md

 ### Rotten Linguist search engine for movie reviews

-This is a final project for the course _KIK-LG211 Building NLP Applications_.
+This is a final project for the course _KIK-LG211 Building NLP Applications_ at the University of Helsinki.

-Rotten Linguist search engine searches for film reviews from rottentomatoes.com top 500 movies from 2016-2020 (https://www.rottentomatoes.com/).
+Rotten Linguist's search engine searches for film reviews from rottentomatoes.com top 500 movies from 2016-2020 (https://www.rottentomatoes.com/).
 The relevance search engine provides options for an exact match and simple wildcard search.
 The results are presented in a user interface which is accessed through browser.
-The program prints snippets with NER (named entity) highlighting and generates plots for most used adjectives, themes, and x?
+The program prints snippets with NER (named entity recognition) highlighting and generates plots for most used adjectives, themes, and x?

-The program uses Flask, so before runnign the program, you need to set the following environment variables:
+The program uses Flask, so before running the program, you need to set the following environment variables:

 Show flask which file to run: